Efficient Compilation for Shuttling Trapped-Ion Machines via the Position Graph Architectural Abstraction: Position Graph Compilation

 where $W_{E}$ is the adjustable weight for the extended set and $\Phi(q_{i})$ denotes position of qubit $q_i$ in block $B$ on $G_{p}$.

 The scoring formulation from Equation \ref{eq:H} contains many local minima that can easily lead to a hold in our algorithm.
 Moreover, the SABRE algorithm is known to produce local minima and ways to escape from them.
 Therefore, we introduce a local-min resolution in \ref{sec:local-min} to help us escape from those local minima and avoid unnecessary moves.
-Here a mechanism to avoid being in a deadlock position caused by a bottleneck shuttling path is also introduced by pushing every ion back to the nearest traps.
+Moreover, as in the QCCD architecture, ions are not allowed to interact in the same shuttling paths; a mechanism to avoid being in a deadlock position caused by a bottleneck shuttling path is also introduced by pushing every ion back to the nearest traps.
 Heuristically, the order of gate execution is updated to allow the simplest gate to be executed first.
 After performing shuttling operations to enable gate execution, we continue the loop until the front layer is empty.
 This indicates we have already traveled one pass through the circuit.
 By doing this pass again but in a reverse manner (perform SHAPER but with the circuit flipped), we end up with an initial mapping of ion assignment for the original circuit.
 This is usually called the layout process~\cite{murali2020architecting}.